All Episodes

 Hannity, you've been saying this.

-They funneled the money through the law firm Perkins Couie, and then so it seemed like a legal expense.
+They funneled the money through the law firm Perkins Cooey.

-And then they funneled that money to Fusion GPS, and then Fusion GPS hired a foreign national.
+And then Fusion GPS hired a foreign national.

 Foreign nationals aren't supposed to impact our elections.

-Anyway, that article goes on to say, and this was in the Washington Times that Hillary Clinton's campaign and the DNC violated campaign finance laws by failing to disclose payments for a dossier on Donald Trump, according to a complaint filed Wednesday with the FEC.
+Anyway, that article goes on to say, and this was in the Washington Times, that Hillary Clinton's campaign and the DNC violated campaign finance laws by failing to disclose payments for a dossier on Donald Trump, according to a complaint filed Wednesday with the FEC.

 By law, campaign and party committees must disclose the reason that money is spent and its recipient.